-Juan Enriquez will conduct a special seminar for faculty, students and staff.
-The seminar is in advance of Enriquez's keynote lecture at the Portland Art Museum, "The Future Body," on Nov.
-14. A leading authority on the economic impact of life sciences on business and society and an internationally known business leader and entrepreneur, Enriquez is a broad thinker.
+Juan Enriquez conducted a special seminar for faculty, students and staff.
+The seminar was in advance of Enriquez's keynote lecture at the Portland Art Museum, "The Future Body."
+A leading authority on the economic impact of life sciences on business and society and an internationally known business leader and entrepreneur, Enriquez is a broad thinker.
 He is managing director of Excel Venture Management.
 Prior to this, Enriquez was the founding director of the Harvard Business School's Life Sciences Project.
 Many of his innovative thoughts are captured in his bestselling book, As The Future Catches You, which provided a blueprint of how a bio-based economy changes industries and corporations.
 His most recent publication is an eBook, Homo Evolutis: A Short Tour of our New Species, which describes a world where humans increasingly shape their environment, themselves and other species.

 Amanda Bennett tells powerful stories that catalyze change.
 She directs special projects and investigations for Bloomberg News, and is the former co-chair of the Pulitzer Prize Board.
 Bennett previously served as editor of The Philadelphia Inquirer, editor of the Herald-Leader (Lexington, KY), managing editor for The Oregonian, and Atlanta Bureau chief (among numerous other posts) at The Wall Street Journal.
 In 1997 Bennett shared the Pulitzer Prize for national reporting with her Journal colleagues, and in 2001 she led an Oregonian team to a Pulitzer for public service.
 Most recently, she has published The Cost of Hope (Random House), chronicling her experiences in the health care system.
 In his review, Bill Gates called The Cost of Hope "...a perfect example about why all of the hard decisions about health care spending are just that."

-The Lecture Series also includes a special presentation that looks back at our rich history.
+The Lecture Series also included a special presentation that looked back at our rich history.

-John Benson, M.D., OHSU School of Medicine dean emeritus, is a speaker in the History of Medicine Society lecture series.
-This special lecture will be held Friday, April 12 at noon in the OHSU Auditorium.
+John Benson, M.D., OHSU School of Medicine dean emeritus, was a speaker in the History of Medicine Society lecture series.
+This special lecture was held April 12, 2013, in the OHSU Auditorium.
 For more information, visit the Historical Collections & Archives lecture website.
 An educator and clinician, Dr. Benson became a faculty member at the School of Medicine in 1959.
 During his 18 years at OHSU, Dr. Benson was instrumental to the development of the Division of Gastroenterology, served on the OHSU Center for Ethics in Health Care, and was interim dean of the School of Medicine from 1992 to 1994.
 The annual Benson/Kendall Visiting Professorship lecture is named in his honor, along with John Kendall, Jr., M.D., for outstanding years served at the OHSU School of Medicine.